grim7012/Bank-Marketing-Campaign-PowerBI/README.md

 # 📊 Bank Marketing Campaign Analysis (Power BI)

-This project analyzes the Bank Marketing Dataset using **Power BI** to discover insights about customer subscriptions.
+This project analyzes the Bank Marketing Dataset using **Power BI** to discover insights about customer subscriptions and creating a dashboard for the same.

 ## 🚀 Key Insights
 - Highest Performing Contact Type: Cellular outperforms Telephone